mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 * Customer Gateway associations
   * Customer Gateway will be already created if TGW is associated with an hybrid connection.
   * associate a CGW to a device and optionally a link.

+## RAM

+### Sharing a subnet
+  * cannot work with IGW, NatGW, Route tables, NACLS of a shared subnet
+  * cannot attach a TGW
+  * can create EC2 instances with shared security group, or security group owned by target account

 # Module 6 : Containers